SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       * Pros

         1. No redundant storage (but marginally different)
-        2. If the key to be searched is not in the leaf node, it would be faster.
-           Search path would be shorter.
+        2. If the key to be searched is not in the leaf node, it would be faster as the search path would be shorter.

       * Cons